atkinchris/micro-frontends-playground/services/proxy/README.md

 - `PORT` - this is the port that the service will be bound to (default: `8080`).
 - `UPSTREAM_URL` - this is the upstream URL to request templates from.
 It must be set.
+- `COMPRESS_TRANSFORMED_CONTENT` - set to `"true"` if the transformed content should be compressed by gzip.

 ### Dot Env